ukade/CS467EscapeGame/README.md

 7/28: Added Keyboard Password Input, Blocks Fall from ceiling, Interacting with plants puzzle - Larisa

-7/28: Organized assets as recommended by Brian, and added in mock up for Recycle puzzle recommended by Brian/Katrine
+7/28: Organized assets as recommended by Brian, and added in mock up for Recycle puzzle recommended by Brian/Katrine.
+Also finished scripting for Puzzle 2 and started working on changing assets to implement Brian/Katrine's ideas/suggestions for Puzzles 1 and and Larisa's ideas/suggestions for Puzzle 3. - Nick

 --------------------------------------------------
 Sources Cited: